mdeniz/marcus_bikes/README.md

 Format for the output is set to [documentation](https://rspec.info/features/3-13/rspec-core/command-line/format-option/) by default in the project which prints more verbose sentences.

+Running the specs should output something similar to this:

+[GIF]

 ## Specifications

 Given the specifications sent to me via email (see the [PDF](doc/code_challenge_specifications.pdf) version) we can extract the requirements for this project, ask ourserlves questions, answer them and make some assumptions in order to create the proper solution.